Previous winners of Strictly Come Dancing

 Previously, Jay McGuiness was a member of The Wanted, a British boyband who celebrated worldwide success with their hits “All Time Low” and “Glad You Came”.
 When he took to the floor in 2015 with his dance partner Aliona Vilani, their partnership excited audiences.
 Performing an iconic jive to “Misirlou” from Pulp Fiction, Jay stole of the hearts of the nation, ultimately going on to take the crown in 2015.

-McGuiness will star in Big at the Dominion Theatre later this year.
+McGuiness stars in Big at the Dominion Theatre later this year.

 2014 – Caroline Flack